 Jackson Yee, a member of China-original idol group TFBOYS who has more than 66 million followers on Weibo and just celebrated his 18th birthday, performed his newly-released single “Dear There Is No One Here” — a ’70s-style psychedelic rock jam — as the finale.

-TFBoys to Men: Is Jackson Yee Sexy Now?
+Is TFBoy Jackson Yee Sexy Now?

 On the film side of things, Dying to Survive director Wen Muye and lead actor Xu Zheng received Film of the Year and Actor of the Year nods.
 These awards were presented in a surprise cameo by Feng Xiaogang, a famous director who had his own award-worthy hit in 2017’s Youth, and is known for keeping a low profile (at least when he’s not battling it out on Weibo with Fan Bingbing accuser Cui Yongyuan).

 But of course this was also a celebration of iQIYI, as much as a celebration of the arts or entertainment.
 According to an official source from iQIYI, as of the end of September 2018 the number of paid memberships on the platform had reached 80.7 million.
 The company’s stock price, however, has fluctuated ever since it was listed on NASDAQ in March, while the competition between iQIYI (which is backed by Baidu), Tencent Video, and Alibaba-backed Youku has forced the BAT tech giants to invest ever more capital and resources into the creation of high quality content for their users.
 There is therefore still a big question mark hanging over whether the “Chinese Netflix,” or “Netflix Plus” (as iQIYI VP Leon Chen called the platform in an April 2018 interview with RADII) will ultimately win the market.